aprilyao-01/Summer23/fastapi-postgresql/sql_app/readme.md

 ### others
-in post option 3, using docs, you will see `"string"` in the initial request body, and you have to specify the data structure in request body as you wish, like `{"user" : "test user in body"}`.
+In post option 3, using docs, you will see `"string"` in the initial request body, and you have to specify the data structure in request body as you wish, like `{"user" : "test user in body"}`.
 Notice that when specified, use **" " double quotes** and not single quotes to ensure the string is able to be parsed on the receiving end.

 `sqlalchemy.orm.Query.all()`:Return the results represented by this Query as a list.